cowboy8625/rusty-rain/index.md

 # Future

-I would like to make this project avalible as a package on `Windows` and `Linux debian` OS's.
+I would like to make this project available as a package on `Windows` and `Linux debian` OS's.
 I do not have a Mac, so I'm not sure
 If I can get something working for `brew` but I would like to try.